danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Hardware abstraction and cross-hardware portability

 Development should be able to be done once and run on any platform using RIOT.
+Most of the code is portable across supported hardware.
 To achieve this with reduced development effort in porting, the hardware is abstracted and the APIs are uniform at as low a level as possible.
+The code duplication is minimized across configurations.

 ## Robustness and resilience